Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:comparison-OK-RF-zinc-meuse)Comparison of predictions based on ordinary kriging as implemented in the geoR package (left) and random forest (right) for Zinc concentrations, Meuse data set: (first row) predicted concentrations in log-scale and (second row) standard deviation of the prediction errors for OK and RF methods.
 After @Hengl2018RFsp.</p>
 </div>

-From the plot above, it can be concluded that RFsp gives very similar results as ordinary kriging via geoR.
-The differences between geoR and RFsp, however, are:
+From the plot above, it can be concluded that RFsp yields very similar results to those produced using ordinary kriging via geoR.
+There are differences between geoR and RFsp, however.
+These are:

-- RF requires no transformation i.e. works equally good with skewed and normally distributed variables; in general RF, has much less statistical assumptions than model-based geostatistics,
+- RF requires no transformation i.e. works equally well with skewed and normally distributed variables; in general RF, requires fewer statistical assumptions than model-based geostatistics,
-- RF prediction error variance in average shows somewhat stronger contrast than OK variance map i.e. it emphasizes isolated less probable local points much more than geoR,
+- RF prediction error variance on average shows somewhat stronger contrast than OK variance map i.e. it emphasizes isolated, less probable, local points much more than geoR,
-- RFsp is significantly more computational as distances need to be derived from any sampling point to all new predictions locations,
+- RFsp is significantly more computationally demanding as distances need to be derived from each sampling point to all new prediction locations,
-- geoR uses global model parameters and as such also prediction patterns are relatively uniform, RFsp on the other hand (being a tree-based) will produce patterns that as much as possible match data,
+- geoR uses global model parameters and, as such, prediction patterns are also relatively uniform, RFsp on the other hand (being tree-based) will produce patterns that match the data as much as possible.

 ### Spatial prediction 2D variable with covariates using RFsp

-Next we can also consider adding extra covariates that describe soil forming processes or characteristics of the land of interest to the list of buffer distances, for example the surface water occurrence [@pekel2016high] and elevation ([AHN](http://ahn.nl)):
+Next, we can also consider adding additional covariates that describe soil forming processes or characteristics of the land to the list of buffer distances.
+For example, we can add covariates for surface water occurrence [@pekel2016high] and elevation ([AHN](http://ahn.nl)):

 ```r